 Molly Fuller, Founder & CEO

-I started Molly Fuller Design in 2016 with a simple passion to make clothing and products for specific medical conditions look and feel, well, less medical.
+The idea for Molly Fuller Design started back in 2011.
+It five years of the idea gnawing at me that there had to be a better way before I decided to go for it and launch Molly Fuller Design.
+It all came down to a simple passion to make clothing and products for specific medical conditions look and feel, less medical.
 Just because someone has a medical condition doesn't mean they don't care about or deserve stylish and quality products.

 My grandpa has polio and I realized how frustrating his clothing could be to get on and off while in his wheelchair.
 I majored in fashion design in college with the goal of making better clothing that served a medical purpose.